Israel – UK Tax Treaty

 E-mail: webmaster.telaviv@fcdo.gov.uk

-Business activity in the United Kingdom
+Business Activity in the United Kingdom

 The technology sector in the UK is valued at over £1 trillion now making it the third largest technology sector in the world only trailing the United States and China.
 This industry includes products related to fintech, AI, cybersecurity, and more.
-It thrives in technology hubs such as London’s Tech City, Manchester, Cambridge, and Edinburgh.
+England thrives in technology hubs such as London's Tech City, Manchester, Cambridge, and Edinburgh.

 Consequently, the UK is recognized as the 5th largest economy in the world according to its nominal GDP and continues to be a pivotal piece in worldwide trade.

-Bilateral agreements between the United Kingdom and Israel
+Bilateral Agreements Between the United Kingdom and Israel

 Several agreements were signed between Israel and the United Kingdom: